stevenlrj/Path-Planning-Algorithms/README.md

 # Path-Planning algorithms implementation in Python

-(1) A* : graph search algorithm to solve optimal solution for path planning problems
+(1) A* : graph search algorithm to solve for path planning problems, guaranteed to find optimal solution if it exist.

 The path found will be like shown in the figure below: